PraveenGPTrueReach/safe-lanes-docs/L3-Component-Specific Low-Level Design Document for Back-End.md

 ## 1. Introduction

 This document provides a comprehensive low-level design (LLD) for the Back-End (BE) component of the SafeLanes Rest Hours solution, based on Nest.js and MySQL.
-It aims to give developers a clear, detailed guide to implement, integrate, and maintain all required features, focusing on offline vessel operation, office aggregation, last-write-wins, and indefinite data retention.
+It aims to give developers a clear, detailed guide to implement, integrate, and maintain all required features, focusing on autonomous vessel operation, office aggregation, last-write-wins, and indefinite data retention.

 ---